 Section 1008(d) of the FY 2002 National Defense Authorization Act limits the DoD Inspector General to performing only those audit procedures required by generally accepted government auditing standards that are consistent with the representations made by management.
-DoD management asserted to us that DoD FY 2015 and FY 2014 Basic Financial Statements would not substantially conform to U.S. GAAP and that DoD financial management and feeder systems were unable to adequately support material amounts on the basic financial statements as of September 30, 2015.
-Accordingly, we did not perform all the auditing procedures required by generally accepted government auditing standards and OMB Bulletin 15-02 to determine whether material amounts on the basic financial statements were presented fairly.
+DoD management asserted to us that DoD FY 2016 and FY 2015 Basic Financial Statements would not substantially conform to U.S. GAAP and that DoD financial management and feeder systems were unable to adequately support material amounts on the basic financial statements as of September 30, 2016.
+Accordingly, we did not perform all the auditing procedures required by generally accepted government auditing standards and OMB Bulletin No. 15-02 to determine whether material amounts on the basic financial statements were presented fairly.
 We considered the scope limitation in forming our conclusions on the basic financial statements.
-DoD management provided us with a management representation letter for the DoD Agency-wide financial statements.
-However, Department of the Navy management did not provide a management representation letter prior to the statutory due date of our report.
-The Department of the Navy's financial statements are material components of the DoD Agency-wide financial statements.
-We consider Department of the Navy managements' inability to furnish timely management representation letters as a scope limitation, and an additional basis for a disclaimer of opinion on the financial statements.